Chart Color Schemes

 Residential development activity is lower than average in Slacks Creek according to AreaSearch's national comparison of local real estate markets

-Slacks Creek has received approximately 28 dwelling approvals each year over the past five financial years, totalling 140 homes.
-As of FY-26, six approvals have been recorded.
-On average, 0.8 new residents per year per dwelling constructed were noted between FY-21 and FY-25.
-This suggests that new construction is meeting or exceeding demand, providing more purchasing options and enabling population growth.
+Slacks Creek has received approximately 28 dwelling approvals annually over the past five financial years, totalling 140 homes.
+As of FY-26, there have been 5 approvals recorded.
+On average, between FY-21 and FY-25, only 0.8 new residents per year were associated with each dwelling constructed.
+This suggests that new construction is meeting or exceeding demand, providing buyers with more options and potentially driving population growth beyond current projections.

-With around 483 people per dwelling approval, Slacks Creek indicates a developed market.
-Given stable or declining population forecasts, housing pressure may be less intense, creating favourable conditions for buyers.
+In terms of building activity, 67.0% were detached houses while 33.0% consisted of townhouses or apartments, indicating an expanding range of medium-density housing options.
+With approximately 483 people per dwelling approval, Slacks Creek exhibits a developed market.
+Given stable or declining population forecasts, the area may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development